continuwuity/continuwuity/docs/deploying/generic.md

 ## Setting up a systemd service

-Two example systemd units for Continuwuity can be found [on the configuration page](../configuration/examples.md#debian-systemd-unit-file).
+You can find two example systemd units for Continuwuity [on the configuration page](../configuration/examples.md#debian-systemd-unit-file).
-You may need to change the `ExecStart=` path to where you placed the Continuwuity binary if it is not `/usr/bin/conduwuit`.
+You may need to change the `ExecStart=` path to match where you placed the Continuwuity binary if it is not in `/usr/bin/conduwuit`.

 On systems where rsyslog is used alongside journald (i.e. Red Hat-based distros and OpenSUSE), put `$EscapeControlCharactersOnReceive off` inside `/etc/rsyslog.conf` to allow color in logs.

-If you are using a different `database_path` other than the systemd unit configured default `/var/lib/conduwuit`, you need to add your path to the systemd unit's `ReadWritePaths=`.
-This can be done by either directly editing `conduwuit.service` and reloading systemd, or running `systemctl edit conduwuit.service` and entering the following:
+If you are using a different `database_path` than the systemd unit's configured default `/var/lib/conduwuit`, you need to add your path to the systemd unit's `ReadWritePaths=`.
+You can do this by either directly editing `conduwuit.service` and reloading systemd, or by running `systemctl edit conduwuit.service` and entering the following:

 ```